 But what are the risks of owning a home without homeowners insurance?
 Are they worth the cost savings?
 Let’s break it down:

 New Homeowners Insurance

-While you aren’t legally obligated to have home insurance when purchasing a house in Canada, there are many financial and real estate institutions that will require insurance if you want to access their home-related services.
+While you aren’t legally obligated to have home insurance when purchasing a house in Canada, many financial and real estate institutions will require insurance if you want to access their home-related services.

 For example, if you need to take out a mortgage on your home, the mortgage lender will require evidence of home insurance.
 If you don’t have home insurance coverage, the lender may declare you in default, and you could face foreclosure.